jetbrains-academy/Testing-Course/introduction/starting_browser/starting_browser/task.md

 ## Launching the browser and the first script

+Create a <a href = ""> virtual environment </a> and <a href = "https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html"> install </a> selenium package.
 In this step, try launching the script from the file task.py.
 It's a simple scenario, which will open the web page, fill in the form with data, press the submit button, and close all browser windows after the execution.